-Take a self-guided walk in nature any day in October.
+Take a self-guided walk in nature any day this fall.
 As we continue to follow safety guidelines from Public Health Madison & Dane County, and are unable to promote guided Bird & Nature Outings, our volunteer nature experts have created these suggested walks.
 Follow and tag us on Instgram, and show us where you're exploring in #madisonparks.

 Tenney Park, 1650 Sherman Ave.